 One of our most popular articles, “How to get an Adderall prescription online,” outlined why stimulant-based prescriptions aren’t for everyone (like those with underlying heart conditions).

 So for a lot of folks out there, that’s exactly where natural supplements can come in.
 While various nootropics have different goals/purposes, effects on the brain, and varying degrees of efficacy, it’s clear that interest in nootropics is on the rise.
-If there’s a natural alternative to taking Adderall that’s still effective, then you better believe people are gonna flock to it.
+If there’s a natural alternative to taking Adderall that’s still effective, then you better believe people are going to flock to it.

 Okay, let’s get into it.
-We’re gonna start off with a quick refresher on ADHD, then move on to look at which nootropics have evidence for being effective at treating ADHD symptoms.
+We’re going to start off with a quick refresher on ADHD, then move on to look at which nootropics have evidence for being effective at treating ADHD symptoms.
 From there, I’ll also share some recommendations on what’s been most effective for me along my journey to find the best nootropics for my ADHD.
 Feel free to skip ahead if I’ve already lost your attention.

 Table of Contents